camille-004/data-science-boilerplate/README.md

 # data-science-boilerplate
 ## Getting Started
 This project assumes you have Anaconda or Miniconda installed on your machine.
 If you do not, please install from https://docs.conda.io/en/latest/miniconda.html.
 This is my boilerplate loosely based on [Cookie Cutter Data Science](https://github.com/drivendata/cookiecutter-data-science), with modifications including easier Anaconda support, `isort` seeding, pre-commit configs, and Travis CI.
+If you would like to run a CI pipeline, make sure you have an account on [Travis CI](https://www.travis-ci.com/?_gl=1%2A1rbqnop%2A_ga%2ANTAxOTY5NDU3LjE2NTAxODczMDQ.%2A_ga_XRYGSZFQ0P%2AMTY1MDE4NzMwNC4xLjEuMTY1MDE5NzIzMi41OA..) and authorize builds on your GitHub repository.
+Otherwise, you may remove `.travis.yml`.
 1.  `git clone` this repository in the desired directory on your local machine.
 2. `cd` into the project directory.
 3. To create a conda environment: